kcsampson/LinqpadWebServer/README.md

 1. You need a Linqpad version since late October (beta)
 2. Add the LinqpadWWW folder to IIS
-3. In your web.config, point to a log folder, and to the base directory of you Linqpad scripts.
+3. In your web.config, point to a log folder, and to the base directory of your Linqpad scripts.